Gabungan Parti Sarawak: Policy

 As the component parties of GPS quit BN en bloc, it inherits BN's former place and dominance in Sarawak politics.
 The party claimed to continue the legacy of Adenan Satem, a relatively popular former Sarawak's chief minister, who led BN Sarawak to its triumph in 2016 state election on basis of greater autonomy of Sarawak.
 Although the party pushed for constitutional amendments in accordance to 1963 Malaysian Agreement, its policy did not mention an outright Sarawak independence, rather it prefers to work within existing laws to regain what it calls as Sarawak's rights.
 The coalition launched its party policy in Kuching on 19 January 2019.
 It often received condemnation from opposition parties in Sarawak and foreign observers for continuing abuse of government powers, such as uneven allocation of aid and development and perceived punishment toward ethnic chiefs not aligned with the government.
 The party also directly or indirectly controlled most major media publications in Sarawak.

+In 2018 a remark by then Finance Minister Lim Guan Eng claiming Sarawak would be bankrupt within 3 years was met with backlash from GPS leaders.
+The Sarawak government under GPS prioritised building state revenues capable to fund infrastructure without burdening state budget.